kendru/learn-cljs/content/section-3/lesson-20-capstone-3-contact-book.md

 ## Creating the UI

 Now that we have defined all of the functions that we need to work with our data model, let's turn our attention to creating the application UI.
-In Section 5, we will learn how to create high-performance UIs using the Reagent framework, but for now, we will take naive approach of re-rendering the entire application whenever anything changes.
+In Section 5, we will learn how to create high-performance UIs using the Reagent framework, but for now, we will take a naive approach of re-rendering the entire application whenever anything changes.
 Our application will have two main sections - a list of contacts that displays summary details about each contact and a larger pane for viewing/editing contact details.

 We will use the [hiccups](https://github.com/teropa/hiccups) library to transform plain ClojureScript data structures into an HTML string.
 This allows us to represent the interface of our application as a ClojureScript data structure and have a very simple interface to the actual DOM of the page.
 In order to use this library, we need to add it to our dependencies in `deps.edn`: